 The XR Lab is now open to reserve for your extended reality development needs.
 The University Library is happy to provide students, faculty, and staff a with research and development space for extended reality technologies.
 A VR Lab Tech will be available during the sessions to guide and aid your experience.
 The VR Lab is located in Room UL 4106 of the University Library.
+VR Lab weekly hours are Monday, Wednesday, and Thursday from 10 am to 6pm.
+These hours are subject to change.
+Please contact the lab technician Jason Peercy for any questions.

 The XR Lab includes 15 Meta Quest 2 HMDs (for use in the space, or for check out), 2 HP Windows HMDs, one MSI VR One Backpack PC, one HTC Vive HMD, and two desktop PCs with Unity 2021.3.12f1, Unreal 5, Side Quest, Steam, Epic Games, Blender, Adobe Photoshop, Adobe Illustrator, Adobe After Effects, Adobe Premiere, and Davinci Resolve for your XR R&D needs.
 The lab is available to all students, faculty and staff of IU for research and development, or to experience and gain a better understanding of this emerging technology.